JamesRobertJohns/SC1015_Team_3/README.md

 ## About the Team

 You can find the commit history of each member in the repository.
-Nehal and Wayne also worked on the video and presentation.

 ## How to Use this Repository